Heat Safety Tips

 About our speaker:

-Ginny is the SunWise Program Coordinator at Arizona Department Health Services.
-Previously she worked as a communicable disease investigator at ADHS, where she spent her time investigating food and waterborne diseases.
-She quickly realized that she was very passionate about health education and she joined the Office of Environmental Health in October 2018 and she now spends most of her days talking to people about sun safety.
+Ginny DeLaCruz is the SunWise Program Coordinator at Arizona Department Health Services.
+Although she spends most of her time talking to people about the importance of Sun safety, she also works closely with the office of environmental health to provide heat safety education.
 She possesses a Bachelor’s degree in global health from Arizona State University and a Master’s Degree in Global health from Duke University.

 For more information, contact Sherry Haskins at: